 If you think you may not attain sufficient credits to meet the requirements of the binding study advice due to circumstances beyond your control, please contact your Study Advisor.

-- The Education and Examination Regulations (EER) of this bachelor's programme inform you about the rights and obligatons of you and the programme, for instance considering exams and testing (also see the general EER Bachelor's programmes).
+- The Education and Examination Regulations (EER) of this bachelor's programme inform you about the rights and obligatons of you and the programme, for instance considering exams and testing.

 - In the Regulations of the Board of Examiners you’ll find the rules for the organisation and assessment of exams, tests, theses and research assignments.